-The museum is best known for its innovative and award-winning exhibitions, such as Dance and Fashion, Daphne Guinness, Ivy Style, Shoe Obsession, and Yves Saint Laurent and Halston: Fashioning the 70's.
+The museum is best known for its innovative and award-winning exhibitions, such as Dance and Fashion, Fashion Underground: The World of Susanne Bartsch, Global Fashion Cities, A Queer History of Fashion: From the Closet to the Catwalk, and Yves Saint Laurent + Halston: Fashioning the 70s.
 Major exhibitions are presented in the Special Exhibitions Gallery on the lower level.
 In addition, every six months, a new selection of objects from the permanent collection is put on display in the Fashion and Textile History Gallery, the only such venue in the United States.
 Each exhibition in this gallery surveys approximately 250 years of fashion by focusing on topics such as fashion and politics, eco-fashion, and seduction.
 The museum's third exhibition venue, Gallery FIT, is devoted to student and faculty shows, including an annual collaboration between the museum and FIT's MA program in Fashion and Textile Studies.
 Every year, approximately 100,000 visitors come to the museum, which is free and open to the public Tuesday through Friday, noon to 8 pm, and Saturdays from 10 am to 5 pm.

-The museum's Fashion Culture program presents numerous lectures, conversations, tours. and other events.
+The museum's Fashion Culture program presents numerous lectures, conversations, tours, and other events.
 In addition, it presents an annual Fashion Symposium, which brings together internationally known scholars, curators, and fashion professionals.